 17. Go up to Montjuïc to watch the sunset

-If you have time to spare, I recommend a day trip to Montjuïc and visit all its points of interest, among which are the Olympic Stadium, the CaixaForum, the Botanical Garden of Montjuïc, the Joan Miró Foundation, and of course the Castle.
+If you have time to spare, I recommend a day trip to Montjuïc and visit all its points of interest, including the Olympic Stadium, the CaixaForum, the Botanical Garden of Montjuïc, the Joan Miró Foundation, and of course the Castle.

-18. Get away from the hustle and bustle of the city at the Parc de la Ciutadella
+18. Get away from the hustle and bustle of the city in the Parc de la Ciutadella

-Before the opening of Park Güell for public enjoyment, this was the great park where the people of Barcelona went to hang out.
+Before the opening of Park Güell for public enjoyment, this was the big park where the locals went to hang out.
 It was designed with the Luxembourg Garden in Paris as a reference and was used as the site of the 1888 International Exposition, which was accessed through the Arc de Triomphe.
-Today, it is a great place to take a stroll and rest from the hustle and bustle of the city.
+Today, it is a great place to take a walk and rest from the hustle and bustle of the city.

-19. Have fun like a kid at Tibidabo Amusement Park or at Port Aventura
+19. Have fun like a kid at Tibidabo Amusement Park or Port Aventura

-To rest from so much sightseeing, what better than going to the amusement park of the city and download a little adrenaline or just take a walk and enjoy the beautiful views of Barcelona from Tibidabo.
+To take a break from so much sightseeing, what better than going to the amusement park of the city and download some adrenaline or just take a walk and enjoy the best views of Barcelona from Tibidabo.

-You can visit the Tibidabo Amusement Park without paying, which will give you access to the Panoramic Area to see the views of Barcelona (but you will not be able to ride any of the attractions).
+You can visit the Tibidabo Amusement Park without paying, which will give you access to the Panoramic Area to see the views of Barcelona (but you won't be able to go on any of the rides).

-But if you're not afraid of vertigo and are attracted by the thrill of amusement parks, the favorite park for visitors to Catalonia is Port Aventura.
+But if you are not afraid of vertigo and you are attracted by the strong sensations of amusement parks, the favorite park for those visiting Catalonia is Port Aventura.
 Fortunately, you can make an excursion to Port Aventura from Barcelona to make this experience unforgettable.

 20. Enjoy the sun and the sea at the Mar Bella Beach

 Finally, I propose an alternative to Barceloneta, Mar Bella beach.
-If you want to get away from the tourist and local crowds, garbage and street vendors, Mar Bella beach is a little quieter and less touristy, although it is still a city beach.
+If you want to escape from the tourist and local crowds, garbage and street vendors, Mar Bella beach is a little quieter and less touristy, although it is still a city beach.

 There is a general area, a nudist area and a LGTBQ area at Mar Bella beach, so depending on your preferences you can choose to wear a swimsuit or not.